PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

 Background
 ~~~~~~~~~~

-**First Order Constrained Optimization (FOCOPS)** in Policy Space is a new CPO-based method which maximizes an agent's overall reward while ensuring the agent satisfies a set of cost constraints.
+**First Order Constrained Optimization (FOCOPS)** in Policy Space is a new CPO-based method that maximizes an agent's overall reward while ensuring the agent satisfies a set of cost constraints.
 FOCOPS purposes that CPO has disadvantages below:

 .. grid:: 2